mdonabella/cv/index.md

 ## About me

 **Micaela** is a fifth-year PhD candidate at the University of Miami.
-Her research focuses on representations of disability and technology within literary and internet cultures.
+Her current research explores disability as it intersects with technology, gender, and labor in twenty-first century speculative fiction.
 Prior to beginning her PhD, she spent three years working as a K-12 educator and received an M.A. in English from the University at Buffalo.
-Micaela served as the UGrow Writing Studies Fellow during academic year 2023-2024 and was formerly a Digital Humanities Graduate Fellow on “Mapping Imaginary Miami,” supervised by Dr. Allison Schifani.
-Micaela has presented papers at various conferences including the American Comparative Literature Association Annual Meeting and the Northeast Modern Language Annual Convention and has published work in [*Pulse: The Journal of Science and Culture*](https://www.pulse-journal.org/).
-She is the current Chair of UM’s English Graduate Organization and a 2025-2026 Dissertation Fellow with the Graduate School.
+Micaela served as the UGrow Writing Studies Fellow during academic year 2023-2024 and was formerly a Digital Humanities Graduate Fellow on “Mapping Imaginary Miami."
+She has presented papers at various conferences including the American Comparative Literature Association Annual Meeting and the Northeast Modern Language Annual Convention and has published work in [*Pulse: The Journal of Science and Culture*](https://www.pulse-journal.org/).

 ## Contact information
 mxd4207@miami.edu